-Whether your daughter would be a full boarder or day girl, at Tudor, the aim of our pastoral care is to help your daughters develop into grounded young women with the self-respect to become all that they want to be, the resilience to withstand the pressures of modern life and to face the challenges that come their way head-on.
+Whether your daughter would be a full boarder or day girl, at Tudor the aim of our pastoral care is to help your daughters develop into grounded young women with the self-respect to become all that they want to be and the resilience to withstand the pressures of modern life and face the challenges that come their way head-on.

 The team consists of the staff, the girls and their parents.
 They all have an equally important role to play.